lance36/LabAnsible/LabAnsibleKubernetesWithTrident/1_Lab_NAS/README.md

 ### Make sure the ONTAP IP addresses to use are free.
 If the result of the following is 0, you are good to go
     ansible -m ping ontap_lab_nas | grep SUCCESS | wc -l

-### Install NFS utils on RHEL Host with ansible playbook  (change into repository directory!)
+### Install NFS utils on RHEL Host with ansible playbook
     ansible-playbook 1_Lab_NAS/1-install-nfs-utils.yml

 ### Run "playbook" for single volume just to try it out
     ansible-playbook 1_Lab_NAS/2-flexvol-create.yml

+#### If you want to see the ressources mounted on the server, live, I would recommend open 3 new Putty windows on RHEL4, RHEL5 & RHEL6 & run the following
+    watch df /home/*

 ### Run "role" to configure a new SVM (inspect it in VSCODE to see what it does!)
     ansible-playbook 1_Lab_NAS/3-svm-role_and_mount-resources.yml